bob-606/5.easa.fi/README.md

 ## 41. Which point on the aerofoil is represented by number 1?
 (See figure PFA-009)
-Which point on the aerofoil is represented by number 1?
-(See figure PFA-009)
 - Transition point
 - Center of pressure
 - Separation point